nvpro-samples/vk_lod_clusters/README.md

 * `--autoloadcache 0` disables loading scenes from cache file.
 * `--mappedcache 1` keeps memory mapped cache file persistently, otherwise loads cache to system memory.
 Useful to save RAM on very large scenes.
 * `--autosavecache 0` disables saving the cache file.
+* `--processingonly 1 --processingthreadpct 0.25 --processingpartial 1` when processing big scenes, the dedicated processing only mode is better and one can reduce the memory consumption by lowering the amount of threads used.

 ## Limitations